zriyansh/signoz.io/docs/shared/otel-binary-logs.md

-If you want to see the output of the logs you’ve just set up for the background process, you may look it up with :
+If you want to see the output of the logs you’ve just set up for the background process, you may look it up with:

 ```bash
 tail -f -n 50 otelcol-output.log